-There are some other webpages describing a way to program the processor and there exists a "RCSwitch library" for the Arduino microprocessor.
-As I couldn't get this to work for our sockets I included this more basic way which doesn't use a specific library.
+There already are some other webpages describing a way to program the processor and there exists a "RCSwitch library" for the Arduino microprocessor.
+As I couldn't get this to work for our sockets I included this more basic way without a specific library.

-To operate RC sockets without the remote you need a small 433 MHz transmitter-shield to send the signal.
+To operate the sockets without the remote you need a small 433 MHz transmitter-shield to send the signal.
 You also have to figure out the signal for each individual command.
 For this a 433MHz receiver on your computer's sound card, together with the program Audacity can be used: